cirosantilli/linux-cheat/vm/vagrant/README.md

 It relies on other Virtual machines to do most of the work.

-By default, it relies on virtualbox, so you should get it working before using vagrant.
+By default, it relies on VirtualBox, so you should get it working before using Vagrant.

 First create a working directory: